Evangelical Movement of Wales: History

 The Evangelical Movement of Wales, formed in 1948, came to light as a counter move by reformed Christians to the liberal theology which was gaining influence into the Protestant denominations of Wales during the 20th century.
 The Movement is a fellowship of churches and individuals who accept and recognise the Holy Scriptures, as originally given, as the infallible Word of God and of divine inspiration, and their sole authority in all matters of faith and practice.
 The Movement serves both English and Welsh speakers.
 Given this bilingual focus, where appropriate, parallel and corresponding status is given to both languages in their work.

-Aims

-The Movement's stated aims are: